 By 2040, one in four Barcelona residents will be over 65.
 As people age their social networks weaken, resulting in fewer human interactions.
 This not only reduces quality of life, but also creates a healthcare burden: lonely and isolated individuals are more likely to develop health complications.
-Family, friends, volunteers and professional caregivers want to support elderly citizens, but do not have a way to coordinate with one another to make sure seniors are being cared for and engaged on an ongoing basis.
+Family, friends, volunteers, and professional caregivers want to support elderly citizens, but they don’t have a way to coordinate with one another to make sure seniors are being cared for and engaged on an ongoing basis.